Chapter 28. Employees

-During initialization, employee groups are copied from the source Retail Pro 9 (or the Prism POA) to the new server.
+During initialization, employee groups are copied from the Prism POA to the new server.
 The default Administrator group is overwritten during initialization.
 You can add or remove employees from groups or change the group permissions by editing the group record.

 Employee Subsidiary and Store Assignments